Part 1

 A rural Montana wildlife painter uses sandstone slabs from her ranch as her canvas.
 She incorporates the natural imperfections in the rocks into her landscapes.

-The color variations, cracks, dried moss, stains, and indentations in the sandstone help make her outdoor scenes look true to life.
+The stains, cracks, dried moss, indentations, and color variations in the sandstone help make her outdoor scenes look lifelike.

-In the same way, God blends our imperfections into the picture he paints inside us as we walk in harmony with him.
+In the same way, God blends our imperfections into the picture he paints within us as we walk in harmony with him.

 His love, acceptance, forgiveness, and redemption turn them into expressions of his mercy and grace.